TALKING TO YOUR DOCTOR

 Preparing a complete medicine list sounds like a lot of work.
 But it does not have to be.

 mojApteczka automatically creates and maintains your medicine list.
-You scan packages with your phone — AI recognises the name, dosage, and expiry date.
-The list is always current because it reflects what you actually have in your medicine cabinet.
+You scan packages with your phone — AI recognises the name, dose, and expiry date.
+The list is always current because it reflects what you actually have in your home medicine cabinet.

-Before a visit, you generate a PDF report with one tap.
+Before an appointment, you generate a PDF report with one tap.
 The report includes:

 • Expiry dates for each medicine.

-• Assignment to a family member — you can generate a report with only a child’s medicines for a paediatrician.
+• Assigned person — you can generate a report with only a child’s medicines for a paediatrician.

 Print the report or show it to the doctor on your phone screen.
 It is a clean, professional document — not a screenshot or a chaotic note.
 The doctor gets the full picture in seconds rather than spending minutes asking about each medicine individually.

-No other medicine management app on the market offers a ready-made PDF report for doctors.
-This feature genuinely changes the quality of medical consultations.
+No other medicine management app on the Polish market offers a ready-made PDF report for doctors.
+This feature genuinely changes the quality of medical appointments.

 QR Code Sharing — Share Your List in Seconds

 No printer?
-An unexpected appointment you did not have time to prepare for?
+A sudden appointment you did not have time to prepare for?
 There is a faster option.

 mojApteczka generates a QR code that the doctor scans with their phone.
 After scanning, they see your medicine list in their browser — without installing any app.
 They do not need an account, they do not need to download anything.